Efraín Huerta

-Efraín Huerta (June 18, 1914 – February 3, 1982) was a Mexican poet and journalist.
+Efraín Huerta Roma (June 18, 1914 – February 3, 1982) was a Mexican poet and journalist.
 Born and raised in the state of Guanajuato, he moved to Mexico City initially to start a career in art.
 Unable to enter the Academy of San Carlos, he attended the Escuela Preparatoria Nacional, where he met writers such as Rafael Solana, Carmen Toscano and Octavio Paz.
 He had been writing poetry since he was young, but initially opted to attend law school; however, when he published his first book of poems, he left it to pursue writing full-time.
 As a poet, he published regularly from the 1930s to the 1980s, and as a journalist collaborated with over twenty newspapers and journals, under his own name and using pseudonyms.
 He was also active politically, a communist and Stalin supporter through his life with his social and political ideas finding their way into his writing.
 Poetically, he is part of the Taller generation of Mexican poets, although his development was a bit different from others in this group.
 Near the end of his career, his work had developed a colloquial style, including work focusing on Mexico City and creating a new form called a “poemínimo.”